MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 - Determine what the cost management objectives are and how to balance cost, features, usage patterns, and effective utilization of resources.
 - Ensure you have access to the activity log data to assist with cost analysis.
-- Schedule a routine process to evaluate costs, perhaps annually.
+- Schedule a routine process to evaluate costs, at least annually.

 Considerations and key actions you can take to improve security and data protection: